raghava505/Automated-Performance-Report-Generator-Load-Runner/README.md

 ./generate_report.sh
 ```
 Enter the required load details and the report data will be saved to Mongodb.
+Then you can publish your report from this UI : http://192.168.146.69:5050

 # Configure a New Lab Stack

-Create "<your_stack>_nodes.json" file inside "config" folder if not present
+1. Create "<your_stack_name>_nodes.json" file inside "stacks" folder if not present

-*Make sure to enter the details upto "other_nodes" field*
--  *No need to enter the later fields i.e fields containing 'ram', 'cores', storage details*
--  *Make sure all your stack host IP Addresses are mapped in ```/etc/hosts``` in perf-prod-dashboard Node*

-Example
 ```
-vi /config/S12_nodes.json
+vi /stack/<your_stack_name>_nodes.json
 ```
+2. Make sure all your stack host IP Addresses are mapped in ```/etc/hosts``` in perf-prod-dashboard Node

 # Configure a New Load Type